Skip to main content

 Overview

-This guide explains how to set up the GitHub Action: Cloudron Push to App to automatically push your application to a Cloudron instance app whenever you push changes to your GitHub repository.
+Set up the GitHub Action: Cloudron Push to App to automatically deploy your application to a Cloudron instance when you push changes to your GitHub repository.

 Example repository: cloudron-io/github-action-test-repo.

-This repo contains a simple index.html, index.css and composer.json file and is configured to use the GitHub Action to push to a Cloudron app.
-You can copy the .github/workflows/deploy-to-cloudron.yaml file from this repository to your own repository to get started quickly.
-You will still need to set up the GitHub Secrets as described below.
+This repository contains a simple index.html, index.css, and composer.json file configured to use the GitHub Action.
+Copy the .github/workflows/deploy-to-cloudron.yaml file from this repository to get started quickly.
+Set up the GitHub Secrets as described below.

 Setup Instructions

-1. Create a Cloudron API Token with read-write permissions and save it, you will need it in the next step
+1. Create a Cloudron API Token with read-write permissions and save it for the next step

 2. Add the API Token as a GitHub Secret